peters/manifestparser/README.md

 The manifestparser will allow you to extract AndroidManifest.xml from a compiled .apk blob.
 It also supports parsing ipa (parses all it can be find).
 XML is the default output format, but you can easily convert parsed xml to json.

+Works on both node 0.8.x and 0.9.x (unstable)

 ### Requirements (Ubuntu 12.04)

     $ sudo apt-get install libplist-dev